CassiaNetworks/TI-SensorTag-CC2650-Python-Local-App-Notifications/README.md

 * Click on Install, and wait for the container to install.
 * Refresh the page, and the container page should show up.
 * Wait for the Container Status to change to "running".
 Refresh the page to check.

+To run the application (from the root of the project folder):

+python apps/container_ti_sensortag_example.py